DefangLabs/samples/samples/phoenix-postgres/README.md

 # Phoenix + Postgres

+Defang is the easiest way to deploy containerized apps like this Phoenix + Postgres sample to AWS.
 This is a sample Phoenix application that uses a PostgreSQL database.
 The sample doesn't add anything to the database, but is based off of the default Phoenix getting started instructions which add a postgres database to the application.

 ## Prerequisites
 1. Download <a href="https://github.com/defang-io/defang">Defang CLI</a>